 The wetlands in the Nine Mile Creek watershed are of great value.
 Wetlands provide important functions including plant diversity and habitat for amphibians, fish and other wildlife.
-Wetlands also provide important benefits such as water quality improvement, flood protection, shoreline erosion control, ground water protection, and carbon sequestration.
+Wetlands also provide water quality improvement, flood protection, shoreline erosion control, ground water protection, and carbon sequestration.
 Additionally, wetlands provide opportunities for wildlife viewing, recreation, education, and cultural resources.

 What did the wetland study find?

 There were 40 opportunities for wetland protection and restoration identified through a search of wetland records and GIS analysis.
 From the original 40 wetlands identified, 21 site visits were conducted.
 Nine of these wetlands were evaluated as high priority wetland protection opportunities based on the site visit (Section 3.3.3, Results).
 To learn more about the processes used for site selection and the wetland sites, read the full Wetland Assessment Report (PDF).